-Guest Article Page 6-Concrete RH Testing to Reduce Your Risk of "Courtroom Drama" Author: Jason Spangler Wagner Meters' Flooring Division Manager

-Relative to flooring, a warranty is a type of guarantee that a manufacturer of flooring or associated flooring products makes regarding the condition and life of its product.
+Guest Article Page 6-Concrete RH Testing to Reduce Your Risk of "Courtroom Drama" Author: Jason Spangler Wagner Meters' Flooring Division Manager a manufacturer of flooring or associated flooring products makes regarding the condition and life of its product.
 It also refers to the terms and situations in which repairs or exchanges will be made in the event that the product does not function as originally described or intended.